Rozuo/Projects/README.md

 # Matching Fantasy
 Matching Fantasy is a matching game that the Edmonton Public Library now uses on some of their touch tables.
 The game involves 1-4 players trying to match cards to defeat various enemies to get the highest score possible.
 It was made by Justin Y, Laroy M, Lou L, and myself.
 The main game loop involves the players working together to match cards that do specific effects like attacking, defending, healing, and mana recovery.

-The link below will show a demo of the game, and within the description, you can download and try the game for yourself.
 ![](media/MatchingFantasy.gif)

 # StreamCloud